 Portuguese

-While Portuguese has been taught in the department since 1945, the IU Portuguese program was established in the 1960s, making it one of the oldest in the nation.
-We are one of few programs in the country to offer the B.A., M.A., and Ph.D. in Portuguese.
-We also offer a Ph.D. minor.
+Portuguese has been taught in our department since 1945, and the IU Portuguese program was established in the 1960s.
+This makes our program one of the oldest in the country.
+In addition, we are one of the very few to offer the B.A., M.A., and Ph.D. in Portuguese.
+We also offer a Ph.D. minor for Ph.D. students in other fields.

-Our Portuguese program is distinguished by its transatlantic, interdisciplinary focus, with classes concerning the literature and culture of Portuguese-speaking countries, including Brazil, Portugal, Angola, Mozambique, East Timor, and Guinea-Bissau.
-We offer courses in Luso-Brazilian culture (such as cinema and other arts) and literature (theater, poetry, and prose).
+Our Portuguese program is distinguished by its transatlantic, interdisciplinary focus, with courses on the literatures and cultures of Portuguese-speaking countries, including Brazil, Portugal, and the Portuguese-speaking African countries.
+Our literature and culture courses include cinema and other arts, genre-specific seminars on theater, poetry, and prose, as well as thematic courses focusing on gender, sexuality, and on Luso-African-Brazilian critical theorists.
+In addition, we offer graduate courses on translation and on the structure of the Portuguese language.
 We also encourage students to take classes outside the department, in areas of relevance to Luso-African-Brazilian culture, society, art, and history.

-The Portuguese program combines rigorous training in scholarship with close mentorship, delivering a broad and solid preparation for an academic career in Portuguese and Lusophone literatures and cultures.
-We offer courses in a broad range of areas in the fields of Brazilian, Portuguese, and Lusophone African literatures and cultures, including cinema, theater, gender studies, and modern and contemporary fiction.
+The Portuguese program combines rigorous training in scholarship with close mentorship, delivering a broad and solid preparation for an academic career as a researcher and professor of Portuguese and Lusophone literatures and cultures.

 Pedagogical + academic training

-As teaching assistants, our graduate students in Portuguese teach three courses per year (including both Portuguese and Spanish courses).
-Advanced Ph.D. students in Portuguese often have the opportunity to teach a third-year undergraduate course (either Advanced Grammar and Composition, or Reading and Conversation in Portuguese), while working closely with a faculty mentor.
+As associate instructors or student academic appointees (SAAs), our graduate students in Portuguese teach three courses per year (including both Portuguese and Spanish language courses).
+Advanced Ph.D. students in Portuguese often have the opportunity to teach a third-year, 300-level undergraduate course (either Advanced Grammar and Composition, or Reading and Conversation in Portuguese).

-Our students receive intensive training in teaching and professional conduct.
-Our department offers an orientation session for incoming graduate students.
-It also offers periodical workshops designed to prepare students for the job market, as well as to the research and teaching demands of their future careers.
+Our students receive intensive training in teaching and professionalization.
+Our department offers a week-long orientation session for incoming graduate students.
+In addition, we offer a semester-long series of professionalization workshops designed to prepare students for the job market, as well as for the research and teaching demands of their future careers.